Founding Artistic Director

 Zane has trained and performed professionally with the Pennsylvania Ballet, Richmond Ballet, Ballet Austin and Pacific Northwest Ballet.
 He has performed in mainstage works by choreographers such as Angel Corella, Stoner Winslett, Ronald Hynd, Jerome Robbins, and George Balanchine.
 He has also originated roles in new works by Peter Boal, Sarah Pasch, Calista Ruat, Margaret Mullin, Nancy Casciano and Amanda Morgan.
 As a choreographer, Mr. Ellis has been commissioned to choreograph multiple new works for The Richmond Ballet Trainee Program.

-Zane is currently the Program Operations Manager for A Way Home Washington, a statewide movement to end youth and young adult homelessness in Washington.
-He can often be found behind the scenes supporting the production and operations of many various artistic projects.
+Zane is currently the Development Manager for Base: Experimental Arts + Space, a nonprofit organization dedicated to elevating risk and invention in dance, performance and multidisciplinary art.
+He is also the Program Operations Manager for A Way Home Washington, a statewide movement to end youth and young adult homelessness in Washington.
 Zane is thrilled to bring his leadership, extensive performance experience, and operational excellence to The Seattle Project.

 Yuki Takahashi is from Tokyo, Japan and grew up in Dallas, Texas where she began her ballet training at the Ballet Academy of Texas.
 She also trained at Mejia Ballet International in Fort Worth, Ballet Academy East in New York, and Pacific Northwest Ballet School in Seattle.
 She joined Pacific Northwest Ballet as an apprentice in 2019 and was promoted to corps de ballet dancer later that year.
 Yuki is a Kittie La Pointe Memorial Scholarship recipient provided by the Dance Council of North Texas.